linkedin/rest.li/guide_restli_server.md

 `Callback`.
 For example, a getter can be declared in any of the following ways:
 ```
-@RestMethod.Get\
+@RestMethod.Get
 public Promise<Greeting> get(Long key)
 {
-    // return a promise (e.g. SettablePromise) and set it asynchronously\
+    // return a promise (e.g. SettablePromise) and set it asynchronously
 }
 ```

 ```
-@RestMethod.Get\
+@RestMethod.Get
 public Task<Greeting> get(Long key)
 {
-    // set up some ParSeq tasks and return the final Task\
+    // set up some ParSeq tasks and return the final Task
     return Tasks.seq(Tasks.par(...), ...);
 }
 ```

 ```
 @RestMethod.Get
-public void get(Long key, `CallbackParam Callback<Greeting> callback)
+public void get(Long key, @CallbackParam Callback<Greeting> callback)
 {
-    // use the callback asynchronously\
+    // use the callback asynchronously
 }
 ```